NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/download-data-DI17.md

 ---

 ## NEON Teaching Datasets
-Many NEON tutorials, available through the
-<a href="{{ site.baseurl }}/resources/tutorials" target="_blank"> NEON Data Skills portal</a>,
-utilize teaching data subsets which are hosted on the NEON Data Skills
+Many NEON data skills tutorials utilize teaching data subsets which are hosted on the NEON Data Skills
 <a href="https://figshare.com/authors/NEON_Data_Skills_Teaching_Data_Subsets/834136" target="_blank">fig**share** repository</a>.

 We recommend downloading the complete Data Institute 2017 teaching data subsets from the